 Pressure Groups and formal/informal associations and their role in the Polity is an important topic mentioned in UPSC Civil Services Mains General Studies Paper 2 (GS2) syllabus.
 Aspirants preparing for Prelims are also advised to have a look at this topic.

-ClearIAS.com is glad to inform our community that this article is contributed to us by Vineet Dubey from Madya Pradesh under our * Write Articles – Win Prizes! * contest.
-Though our editorial team have added a few related/additional information regarding Pressure Groups in the same article to cover the topic in a single article, the lion’s share came from Vineet.
+ClearIAS.com is glad to inform our community that this article was contributed to us by Vineet Dubey from Madya Pradesh under our * Write Articles – Win Prizes! * contest.
+Though our editorial team has added a few related/additional information regarding Pressure Groups in the same article to cover the topic in a single article, the lion’s share came from Vineet.
 Vineet is also the winner under Best Entry for the month of April.
 Congrats to him!

 Update from ClearIAS.com

 The main motive is to encourage aspirants to work more and polish their writing skills to suit the UPSC requirements.
-The articles should be relevant for UPSC Civil Services Prelims, Mains or Interview and only those articles meeting our quality guidelines will be published.
+The articles should be relevant for UPSC Civil Services Prelims, Mains, or Interview and only those articles meeting our quality guidelines will be published.
 Rules and regulations are mentioned in detail in the highlighted link.
 Rush your entries for May and June!
 All the best.

 Pressure Groups and Their Role in the Polity

 Pressure Groups are also known as Interest Groups or Vested Groups.
-There is large no. of formal /informal groups that influence the polity of any country, right from the formation of government itself to day-to-day governance issues.
+There is a large no. of formal /informal groups that influence the polity of any country, right from the formation of government itself to day-to-day governance issues.
 Superficially all the formal & informal associations collectively could be termed ‘Interest Groups’ as all of them have certain vested interests related to the general governance of the country.

-Pressure groups are sometimes referred to as ‘Anonymous Empire’ & ‘legislation behind legislature’ due to their strong presence and influence in the polity.
+Pressure groups are sometimes referred to as the ‘Anonymous Empire’ & ‘legislation behind legislature’ due to their strong presence and influence in the polity.
 One of the characteristic features of any pressure group is that they try to manipulate governmental affairs without any intention to have any direct control over it which is one thing that differentiates it from a political party.

-Techniques Used by Pressure Groups
+Techniques Used by Pressure Groups:

-- Lobbying : Persuading public officers to adopt and enforce policies of their interest.
+- Lobbying: Persuading public officers to adopt and enforce policies of their interest.

-- Propagandizing : Influencing the public opinion.
+- Propagandizing: Influencing the public opinion.

 Pressure Groups in India

-- Conventional Pressure Groups (PGs) based on caste, community, religion-based & regional groupings play decisive role in Indian polity.
+- Conventional Pressure Groups (PGs) based on caste, community, religion-based & regional groupings play a decisive role in Indian polity.

 - Most political parties do not have any clear nationalist ideology & they remain backed by certain groups especially religious and minority communities.